Oplurus cuvieri

 Oplurus cuvieri, commonly known as the collared iguana, the collared iguanid lizard, Cuvier's Madagascar skink, Cuvier's Madagascar swift, and the Madagascan collared iguana, is a species of arboreal lizard in the family Opluridae.
-The species is native to Madagascar and Comoros.
+The species is native to Madagascar and the island of Grande Comore, Comoros.
 There are two recognized subspecies.
 O. cuvieri is the largest of six species in the genus Oplurus.

 Etymology

 The specific name, cuvieri, is in honor of French naturalist Georges Cuvier.

 Description

 As some of the common names suggest, O. cuvieri has a distinctive black collar that stands out against the body which is speckled with lighter spots.
 It has a large head, and the relatively short tail has spiny scales.
 The female is a duller brown colour.

+The average length of O. cuvieri is 16 in. and the average weight is 160 – 190 g.

 The images below show considerable variation in markings and coloration.

 Geographic range

 The collared iguana is found in the western tropical forests of Madagascar and on the island of Grand Comore in Comoros.